Repeating Courses and Forgiveness Policy

 The policy statement below is taken from the 2013-2014 UT Catalog (www.ut.edu/catalog).

 Subject to the guidelines below, a student may retake up to three courses under the University grade forgiveness policy to replace a grade previously earned in a course.
 This policy does not apply to courses in which the student earned a grade of “C” or better or to courses in which a student earned a grade of less than “C” if the grade resulted from an officially adjudicated academic integrity violation.
 Please note that students may not receive credit more than once for a course, unless the course is listed in the catalog as approved for multiple credits.

-Download the Repeating Courses and Forgiveness Policy Form (PDF).
+Login to SpartanWeb and fill out the Repeating Courses and Forgiveness Policy Form.